asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/Asterisk-12-API-Improvements/Stasis-Message-Bus/Using-the-Stasis-Message-Bus/index.md

 {
  RAII_VAR(struct ast_str \*, metric, NULL, ast_free);
  if (stasis_subscription_final_message(sub, message)) {
- /\* Normally, data points to an object that must be cleaned up.
+ /* Normally, data points to an object that must be cleaned up.
- \* The final message is an unsubscribe notification that's
+ * The final message is an unsubscribe notification that's
- \* guaranteed to be the last message this subscription receives.
+ * guaranteed to be the last message this subscription receives.
- \* This would be a safe place to kick off any needed cleanup.
+ * This would be a safe place to kick off any needed cleanup.
- \*/
+ */
  return;
  }
- /\* For no good reason, count message types \*/ metric = ast_str_create(80);
+ /* For no good reason, count message type */ metric = ast_str_create(80);
  if (metric) {
  ast_str_set(&metric, 0, "stasis.message.%s",